 After putting in so much work to make your live event a success, the last thing you want is for attendees to be unable to see your video replays.
-Below we will cover the most common issues with replays and how to fix them quickly so your event video replays are a hit for everyone.
+Below we will cover the most common issues with replays and how to fix them quickly.

 Users might see the ‘You need a Pass’ error when they try to access sessions if they aren’t logged in, so the first step is always to check if your attendees are logged in with the correct email.

 If you can't see them under Revenue > Ticket Sales, it may be that they never completed their order and don't actually hold a ticket.
 Head to Activity & Reporting > Attendees to check.
-Check out this help doc for some more help on understanding registration status.
+More information about this can be found by reading our help article on this here.

 Ticket permissions are the most common issue when it comes to Replay access.
 The first thing to check is whether the attendee's ticket applies to Replays.
 On your dashboard go to Revenue > Tickets.
 Select the ticket you created and navigate to the three dots (...) > Edit Record.
 If the box Apply To Replays? is checked, they have access to Replays.